Probing neutrino interactions and dark radiation with gravitational waves: Discussion

 Further in the future, pulsar timing and interferometers will provide a high-frequency lever arm for measuring an inflationary gravitational wave background, jointly limiting the amplitude and tilt of the inflationary spectrum~\cite{Lasky:2015lej}.
 Measurements at disparate scales would also probe the abundance of free-streaming radiation over a large span of temperatures~\cite{Chacko:2015noa, Liu:2015psa}, a possibility we consider in \cref{fig:omega-gw-decoupling}.

-Though the dearth of proposed methods for observing gravitational waves near picohertz frequencies is unfortunate for the prospects of probing neutrino decoupling, observations at higher frequencies---whether of inflationary or causal gravitational waves---would probe new particles that decouple from the SM plasma while relativistic.
+Though the dearth of proposed methods for observing gravitational waves near picohertz frequencies is unfortunate for the prospects of probing neutrino decoupling,\footnote{ CMB spectral distortions are sensitive to gravitational waves between femtohertz and nanohertz frequencies~\cite{Chluba:2014qia, Kite:2020uix}; futuristic experiments could provide a complementary probe of, e.g., the peak of causal signals. } observations at higher frequencies---whether of inflationary or causal gravitational waves---would probe new particles that decouple from the SM plasma while relativistic.
 Current constraints limit such light relics to comprise $\lesssim 4\%$ of the radiation budget at the time of the CMB, but their relative contribution would be roughly twice as large at temperatures above the electroweak scale~\cite{Dvorkin:2022jyg}.
 Larger abundances of free-streaming radiation in the very early Universe can be accommodated by more exotic cosmologies (if, say, that radiation later decays, or other degrees of freedom inject entropy into the SM plasma).

 In more speculative scenarios, the low-frequency gravitational wave signal from causal, subhorizon processes, such as phase transitions or resonant particle production, would be sensitive to the interaction history of radiation.
 The low-frequency tail (i.e., modes that were superhorizon at the time of production) is tilted blue (relative to the typical $f^3$ dependence) under the influence of tensor anisotropic stress; the decoupling or recoupling of interactions in relativistic species would lead to a break in the power law, evident in \cref{fig:damping-causal-heavy-and-light-mediator}.
 If the abundance of free-streaming radiation is large ($f_\mathrm{fs} \gtrsim 5/32$), additional oscillatory features arise.
 Ref.~\cite{Brzeminski:2022haa} demonstrated that future space-borne interferometers could optimistically probe, through measurements of the causal tail from phase transitions, the thermal history of the Universe at the percent or permille level---including the effect of a single new light, free-streaming particle.
 The effects of decoupling or recoupling observed in \cref{fig:damping-causal-heavy-and-light-mediator} could likely be probed to the same degree.
 Finally, dark sector dynamics that source gravitational waves after neutrino decoupling but before recombination (as motivated by, e.g., early dark energy~\cite{Niedermann:2020dwg,Weiner:2020sxn,Niedermann:2021vgd} and the axiverse~\cite{Kitajima:2018zco,Cyncynates:2022wlq}) could produce signals visible to future CMB experiments that would be sensitive to whether neutrinos interact or free-stream.
 The discovery of gravitational wave backgrounds from such novel scenarios (or from inflation or phase transitions) would provide an exciting opportunity to learn about not just the physics underlying their sources but also possible nonstandard neutrino interactions, dark radiation sectors, and the dynamics of the early Universe over a broad range of energy scales.